A MESSAGE FROM OUR DIRECTOR

 - Americans today are spending more years in retirement.
 They’re healthier and more active.
 That’s great news, but, unfortunately, pensions haven’t kept up.

 - Many businesses, for competitive and other reasons, continue to reduce their support for retirement plans.
 Some switch from a defined benefit (DB) plan to a defined contribution (DC) plan that costs less and comes with fewer obligations.
 Others offer lump-sum cash payments to employees or retirees to settle the employer’s obligations.

 - Left on their own, many people save less, invest less well, and plan less well.
 They invest less, they pay higher fees, and they get lower returns.

-- They defer retirement, but still don't have enough for retirement — and they're worried.
-One poll cited by the Senate Health, Education, Labor, and Pensions Committee says that 92% of people think there is a retirement crisis.
-They're right to be concerned.
+- Many employees defer retirement, but still don’t have enough for retirement – and they’re worried.
+One poll cited by the Senate Health, Education, Labor and Pensions Committee says that 92 percent of people think there is a retirement crisis.
+They’re right to be concerned.